Aditya-Pandey-GH/Project-SATA/README.md

 # 🚀 SATA – Self-Assessed Training Architecture
-## Your AI-powered Learning Companion for DSA and Web Development
+## Your AI-powered Learning Companion for DSA and Web Development (made by Team Velocity)

 ### 🧠 Problem Statement